typisttech/sunny/README.txt

 1. Go to the WordPress Plugin menu and activate it.
 1. Go to "Settings" --> "Sunny"
 1. Fill in your CloudFlare account info
+1. Test it with Connection Tester (via Settings Page)
 1. That's it!